adolfintel/TDF/README.md

 Possible values:
 * `1` (default): use Gamemode if available
 * `0`: don't use Gamemode

+Note: Gamemode cannot be used if the Steam Runtime is loaded, in this case, this option will have no effect.

 __`TDF_MANGOHUD`__
 Whether to launch the game with the MangoHud performance overlay or not.
 If MangoHud is not installed in the system, it has no effect.
 Note that some games will crash when launched with MangoHud.